New Orleans Pecan Praline Cookies with Salted Caramel

 Balls of cookie dough, enriched with praline, are placed evenly on a parchment-lined baking sheet, ready to be baked.
 The sheet rests on a white wooden surface.

-1. Cream the butter and sugar until light, pale, and fluffy.
-Then mix in the eggs and vanilla.
+1. Cream the butter and sugar until light and fluffy.

-2. Add the dry ingredients and mix until combined.
+3. Add the dry ingredients and mix just until combined.

-3. Fold in caramel and pecans.
+4. Fold in the chopped caramels and pecans.

 • Don't overbake the cookies.
 Bake until the edges are just set, but the center is still a bit doughy.
 As they cool on the baking sheet, they will continue to bake.